unimi-dse/a752d5c2/README.md

 This project offers a tool that is useful in order to compare the pm10 concentration levels in the most important european cities for the period *27 October - 31 December 2019*.

-Cvs files containing data have been collected by [OpenAQ](https://openaq.org/#/?_k=6jfjk3), a website that offers open air quality data.
+Cvs file containing data has been collected by [OpenAQ](https://openaq.org/#/?_k=6jfjk3), a website that offers open air quality data.

 # Install